Sorry, you need to enable JavaScript to visit this website.

 Consultation of young people in Denmark at state level

-The National Council for Children is an independent national institution for children with the task of assessing and identifying conditions in the development of society in general that may have an impact on children’s rights and opportunities for development in light of the provisions and intentions of the UN Convention on the Rights of the Child.
+The National Council for Children (Børnerådet) is an independent national institution for children with the task of assessing and identifying conditions in the development of society in general that may have an impact on children and young adults’ rights and opportunities for development in light of the provisions and intentions of the UN Convention on the Rights of the Child.

 The council is obliged to make the voice of children heard in the general public, which is achieved by the children and youth panels mentioned in section 7.3.
 In this way, children and young people are consulted indirectly.

-Consultation of young people at municipal level in Denmark
+Consultation of young people in Denmark at regional/local level

-At municipal/regional level, the consultation of young people takes place in the municipal youth councils and/or the joint pupil councils mentioned in section 5.3
+At municipal level, existing youth councils (Ungdomsråd) and other advisory boards that engage with young people also provide opportunities for consultations.
+At municipal/regional level, the consultation of young people takes place in the municipal youth councils and/or the joint pupil councils mentioned in section 5.3. while not mandated by national law, they are widespread and supported by the Network of Youth Councils (NAU).

 Actors